b08x/b08x/README.md

 ### Hello! 👋

-As I'd like put it for the sake of brevity;

-These repositories are things I'm either practicing or testing.
-I don't focus so much on whole projects as much as I do refining or testing programming methods and design patterns.

-_Using a Language Model as a tool to better define intentions and reflect experience:_
+_Using a Language Model to help define intentions and reflect experience:_

 > Rather than pursuing the creation of complete, self-contained software projects, I dedicate my efforts to the meticulous refinement and empirical testing of discrete coding methodologies and architectural frameworks for organizing software components.